 You’ll find a lot of information detailing exactly what is contactless payment, but in short, contactless payments are those that require no physical contact between the customer’s card or device and the POS system during the transaction.
 These transactions are also a form of cashless payments.
 You may have heard these payments called NFC (near field communication) transactions because of the technology used within the point of sale process.

 How do contactless payments work?
-When users hold their card or device within 10 centimetres of the POS reader, a radio frequency enables communication between the card or device and the payment reader encrypted data is sent for processing.
+When users hold their card or device within 10 centimetres of the payment reader, a radio frequency enables communication between the card or device and the card reader encrypted data is sent for processing.
+In the current climate, many customers prefer a contactless cashless payment solution for hygiene reasons as this minimises indirect contact between consumers and staff.

 What are the benefits of a cashless business system?